-Fees charged by RLC amounting to P3.7 million were set-off against its receivable from sale of asset, as agreed by both parties (see Note 16.1).
-The net amount is presented as part of Receivables account which amounted to P149.9 million as of December 31, 2023 and 2022.
+Fees charged by RLC in 2020 amounting to P3.7 million were set-off against its receivable from sale of asset, as agreed by both parties.
+The net amount is presented as part of Receivables account which amounted to P149.9 million as of December 31, 2024 and 2023.